How to Fight Back Against Predatory LendersCredit: Photo by Mathieu Turle on Unsplash

 Motor vehicle equity lines of credit, also known as auto title loans are a class of lending known as asset-based lending, which includes pay-day, and sub-prime mortgage loans.
-Lenders base their decision of whether to lend, and how much, on the estimated value of collateral, not on the consumer's a
+Lenders base their decision of whether to lend, and how much, on the estimated value of collateral, not on the consumer's ability to repay the loan.
+According to the Center for Responsible Lending, Americans take out about 2.0 million car title loans each year, at an average of $1042.00 per loan.
+Borrowers pay an estimated $4.3 billion just in annual fees, and one in six borrowers has a vehicle repossessed.

 Auto title loans today are legal in 18 states.
 In two of those states, GA, and AL, the transaction is actually a pawn.
 This means technically, you are pawning your vehicle.
 This gives lenders the power to sell your vehicle for more than you owe them, and keep the difference.
 States that currently allow title lending include: AL, AZ, DE, GA, ID, IL, LA, MI, MO, NV, NM, SD, TN, UT, VA, and WI.
 Four states: CA, KS, SC, and TX allow title lending through a legislative loop-hole.
 Two-thirds of the states with the highest poverty rates are in the southern US., where title loans are most common.